Military justice: United States

-The United States Constitution authorized the creation of a system of military justice.
-Article I, Section 8 permits the U.S. Congress to "make rules for the government and regulation of the land and naval forces."
+Article I, Section 8, United States Constitution, grants the U.S. Congress power to "make rules for the government and regulation of the land and naval forces."
 Congress issued these rules first in 1806 as the Articles of War.
 Military justice during the American Civil War was governed by the 1863 Lieber Code.
 The Articles of War were superseded in 1951 by the Uniform Code of Military Justice (UCMJ).